chessnutech/EasyLinkSDK/README.md

-## What's EasyLinkSDK?
+# What's EasyLinkSDK?

----
+This is the C/C++ SDK for [Chessnut](https://www.chessnutech.com/) digital chess computers, such as the Chessnut Air.

 ## Features

----

-- Get the position of the pieces on the chessboard in real time
+- Get the position of the pieces on the chessboard in real-time
-- Control the display of the led lights on the chessboard
+- Control the display of the LED lights on the chessboard
 - Control the buzzer to sound
 - Query the version of the hardware
 - Query battery level
 - Get game data for offline play

-## Usage samples
+## Example Usage

----

-#### Get the position of the pieces on the chessboard in real time
+### Get the position of the pieces on the chessboard in real-time

 - First you need to call the method `cl_connect()` to connect the device
 - Create a callback function whose parameter is a FEN string representing the current state of the board